To assist clients in meeting their basic needs and to offer support to become socially integrated into South African communities.

 Scalabrini Centre believes that an individual’s sense of well-being is essential to achieving personal financial sustainability.
 Welfare clients must demonstrate a willingness to work alongside the Welfare team, by supporting change in their own life circumstances.

 The Welfare Desk consults with clients Monday to Friday from 9:00 to 12:00, and in the afternoon by appointment.

 - To assist individuals in meeting their basic needs through referrals and through limited direct assistance for emergency and special cases.

 - To facilitate access to, and provide information about, services in sectors including education, health, law and order, labour and in the Departments for Home Affairs and Social Development.

 - To promote proactive engagement by clients in improving their own circumstances.

-The AMKA Workshop is a collaborative effort between the Employment Access Programme and the Welfare Programme, designed to raise self-esteem amongst vulnerable refugee women and empower them to be productive, self-sustaining and respected members of their communities.
+The AMKA Workshop is a collaborative effort between the Employment Access Programme and the Welfare Programme, designed to raise self-esteem and promote self-resilience amongst vulnerable refugee women.